 1. You have multiple streams of income

-If you have more than one source of income, I would recommend hiring an accountant to help you manage your money in the best possible way.
+If you have more than one source of income, I would recommend hiring MNE Accounting services.
+They can help you to manage your finances in the best possible way, digitally.

 I’m glad I did as I learned a lot on the call.
 She helped me to understand what are the applicable tax deductions and I managed to negotiate a discount as it was my first year of being partly self-employed.